 ANNEX TABLE 7 - DIMENSIONAL AND OTHER STANDARDS APPLICABLE TO CONCEPT PLANS NOT UTILIZING ILLUSTRATIVE PLANS

+12. Waivers.
+In particular instances, the Planning Board may grant waivers from any of the Development Standards set forth in §9.6.5 if the Planning Board determines that compliance is impracticable due to the nature of the use, or the location, size, width, depth, shape or grade of the lot, or that such a waiver would be in the public interest or in the interest of safety or protection of environmental features.

 9.6.6 PROCEDURES

 9.6.6.1 Pre-Application Conference.
-An applicant shall request and attend one or more Pre-Application Conferences at a regular business meeting of the Planning Board.
+For any potential project that requires one or more Special Permit(s), an applicant shall request and attend one or more Pre-Application Conferences at a regular business meeting of the Planning Board.
 Meetings may be held by mutual agreement of the Planning Board and the applicant.
-The Planning Board shall invite the Board of Health, Board of Selectmen Select Board, Building Commissioner, Department of Public Works, Fire Chief, Police Chief, and Zoning Board of Appeals to attend and to submit written statements about the proposed Concept Plan.
+The Planning Board shall invite the Board of Health, Select Board, Building Commissioner, Department of Public Works, Fire Chief, Police Chief, and Zoning Board of Appeals to attend and to submit written statements about the proposed Concept Plan.
 The primary purpose of the Pre-Application Conference is to:

 1. Inform the applicant of existing Illustrative Plans prepared by the Planning Board;

-2. Provide the applicant with an information and feedback regarding the applicant’s proposed Concept Plan; and
+2. Provide the applicant with information and feedback regarding the applicant’s proposed Concept Plan; and

 3. Set a timetable for submittal of a finalized Concept Plan.

 9.6.6.2 Application Process.
-Every plan submitted for approval, regardless of whether it is using a Concept Plan is based upon an Illustrative Plan Option 1 or Option 2 is employed, must be prepared by a Registered Professional Landscape Architect, Civil Engineer, or Architect, or by a multi-disciplinary team of which one (1) member must be a Registered Professional Landscape Architect, Architect, or Engineer, and shall include the information listed below.
-For Concept Plans that are not based on Illustrative Plans, the Concept Plan shall be produced using the through the five-step BHOD Special Design Process set forth in §9.6.4.5 and shall incorporate the development standards set forth in §9.6.5.2 and adhere to the Dimensional and Other Standards set forth in Table 7.
+Every plan submitted for approval must be prepared by a Registered Professional Landscape Architect, Civil Engineer, or Architect, or by a multi-disciplinary team of which one (1) member must be a Registered Professional Landscape Architect, Architect, or Engineer, and shall include the information listed below.
+For Concept Plans that are not based on Illustrative Plans, the Concept Plan shall be produced using the through the BHOD Special Design Process set forth in §9.6.4.5 and shall incorporate the development standards set forth in §9.6.5.2 and adhere to the Dimensional and Other Standards set forth in Table 7.

 For an applicant utilizing an Illustrative Plan to develop a Concept Plan, the requirements of §9.6.4.5 regarding the Special Design Process are presumptively satisfied, and the applicant need not produce the information set forth in numbers 4, 5, and 8 below.